laravel/docs/blade.md

     php artisan make:component Forms/Input

-The command above will create an `Input` component in the `App\View\Components\Forms` directory and the view will be placed in the `resources/views/components/forms` directory.
+The command above will create an `Input` component in the `app/View/Components/Forms` directory and the view will be placed in the `resources/views/components/forms` directory.

 <a name="manually-registering-package-components"></a>
 #### Manually Registering Package Components